 Prior to 2012, our Board of Directors authorized the repurchase of up to \$60.0 million of our common stock.
-The repurchase program expires June 30, 2012.
-On May 1, 2012, our Board of Directors authorized the repurchase of up to an additional \$10.0 million of our common stock and extended the program to December 31, 2013.
+In May 2012, our Board of Directors authorized the repurchase of up to an additional \$10.0 million of our common stock for a total repurchase program of \$70.0 million at June 30, 2012.
+The repurchase program expires December 31, 2013.
 The program could be suspended or discontinued at any time, based on market, economic, or business conditions.
 The timing and amount of repurchase transactions will be determined by our management based on its evaluation of market conditions, share price, and other factors.

-Since the program's inception on August 11, 2008, we have repurchased approximately \$54.4 million of our outstanding common stock through March 31, 2012.
+Since the program's inception on August 11, 2008, we have repurchased approximately \$54.5 million of our outstanding common stock through June 30, 2012.